MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/attribute-attributegroups-lifecycle.md

 ## Filter settings for attributes

-Filter settings for attributes allow you to define how the filters for attributes are shown in point of sale (POS).
+Filter settings for attributes allow you to define how the attribute filters are shown in point of sale (POS).
 To access the filter settings for an attribute, on the attribute's **Attributes** page, select the attribute, and then on the action pane select **Filter settings**.

 The **Filter settings** page includes the following fields: